Effective communication is essential for maintaining any kind of relationship, let alone work and employee relationships.

 - engage in internal discussions about the company's current and future endeavors

-The impact of internal communication to any organization is deep and profound, with employee engagement most directly being affected.
+The impact of internal communication on any organization is deep and profound, with employee engagement most directly being affected.

 In the end, internal communication acts as an invisible glue that connects different pieces inside your organization and helps explain what is expected of your employees in order for them to fulfill the business expectations set out in your company mission.